✥ ✥ ✥

 On the other hand, while most PBIs relate to the Product Increment, a PBI can certainly describe any deliverable that increases stakeholder value.
 Advanced teams might use the concept of “stakeholder” in a broad sense.
 The team might even use PBIs for internal documents such as engineering diagrams because they add value for the team, which in this case we treat as a stakeholder; there will certainly be a PBI for any external user manuals.
 (An alternative is to treat internal documentation as part of the Definition of Done.
 As a rule of thumb, use PBIs for large units of internal work so they remain visible, and use the Definition of Done for small recurring units of work that would clutter the work plan.)

-PBIs should nonetheless focus on what, when and who rather than how.
+PBIs should nonetheless focus on what, when and for whom rather than how.
 If the Product Owner is spending much time dealing with the how of development rather than the what, when and who, then the team should seek out and address the underlying impediments.
 See also Illegitimus Non Interruptus for a description of an advanced approach to use PBIs to bring important concerns outside the Product Increment itself into sharp focus.